qdouble/angular-webpack-starter/README.md

-# Starter Seed Project for Angular 2 using Nightly Builds, Material Design and Webpack 2
+# Starter Seed Project for Angular 2, Material Design 2 and Webpack 2
 > A simple Angular 2 Seed featuring Angular 2 and Webpack 2 with AOT and Lazyloading.

 ```